The Adventure of Black Peter: Plot

 Forest Row in the Weald is the scene of a harpoon murder, and a young police inspector, Stanley Hopkins, asks Holmes, whom he admires, for help.
 Holmes has already determined that it would take a great deal of strength and skill to run a man through with a harpoon and embed it in the wall behind him.

-Peter Carey, the 50-year-old victim and former master of the Sea Unicorn of Dundee, who lived with his wife and daughter, had a reputation for being violent.
-Carey did not sleep in the family house, but in a small cottage that he built some distance from the house, whose interior he had decorated to look like a sailor's cabin on a ship.
+Peter Carey, the 50-year-old victim and former master of the whaler Sea Unicorn of Dundee, who lived with his wife and daughter, had a reputation for being violent.
+Carey did not sleep in the family house, but in a small hut that he built some distance from the house, whose interior he had decorated to look like a sailor's cabin on a ship.
 This is where he was found harpooned.
 Hopkins could find no footprints or other physical evidence.
-However, a tobacco pouch made of sealskin and with the initials "P.C." was found at the scene, which was full of strong ship's tobacco.
+However, a tobacco pouch made of sealskin and with the initials "P.C." was found at the scene, full of strong ship's tobacco.
 This is rather unusual, as Peter Carey—or "Black Peter" as people called him—seldom smoked.
 Indeed, Hopkins found no pipe in the cabin.
 Carey was found fully dressed, suggesting that he was expecting a visitor, and there was some rum laid out along with two dirty glasses.
 There were brandy and whisky, too, but neither had been touched.
 There was also a knife in its sheath at Carey's feet; Mrs. Carey has identified it as her husband's.
 A little notebook was also found at the scene.
 It contains the initials J. H. N. and the year 1883.
 It also says C. P. R. on the second page, which Holmes reckons stands for Canadian Pacific Railway.
 The first set of initials is likely a stockbroker's, as the little book is full of what appears to be stock exchange information.

-Holmes decides to accompany Hopkins to Forest Row, and upon arrival, Hopkins observes that someone has tried to break into Carey's cabin, but failed.
+Holmes decides to accompany Hopkins to Forest Row and, upon arrival, Hopkins observes that someone has recently tried to break into Carey's cabin, but failed.
 After examining the inside of the cabin, Holmes deduces from the lack of dust that something has been taken from a shelf, even though the burglar did not get in.
 The stolen item was a book, or possibly a box.
 Holmes believes that the burglar will likely try again, this time bringing a more useful tool for the job.
 So, Holmes, Dr. Watson, and Hopkins all lie in wait for the burglar that night, and they are not disappointed.
-Along he comes, he breaks into the cabin, and goes through one of Carey's old logbooks, cursing when he finds that the information that he wants is missing, having been torn out of the book.
+Along he comes, m breaks into the cabin, and goes through one of Carey's old logbooks, cursing when he finds that the information that he wants is missing, having been torn out of the book.
 As he is leaving the cabin, Hopkins moves in and arrests him.